Friday, June 18, 2021

 Magnetic vs. Non-magnetic Platter

-TD124 standard platter = heavy iron
+TD124 standard platter = heavy "magnetic" iron

 Lighter non-magnetic platter